sonic-net/sonic-mgmt/docs/testplan/console/console_test_hld.md

 ## Background

-This project introduces the the concept of Console Switch to provide pluggable console management function in SONiC just like regular Terminal Server.
+This project introduces the concept of Console Switch to provide pluggable console management function in SONiC just like regular Terminal Server.
 Unlike the typical terminal server, the console switch is a simple box without any management function, it will provide multiple RS232 ports(RJ45) with USB serial converts.
 Therefore, a SONiC box is required to connect to the console switch with a USB link and all management function will be in the SONiC box.

 For more design detail, you can refer to this HLD: [SONiC Console Switch High Level Design](https://github.com/Azure/SONiC/blob/master/doc/console/SONiC-Console-Switch-High-Level-Design.md)